Left Continue shopping

 Indistinct; slightly woody; no diagnostic aroma

-A significant field hazard for this species is name confusion with Picipes badius (formerly Polyporus badius), a completely different fungus in the family Polyporaceae that also goes by "bay polypore" in some field guides.
-That species is stipitate (has a distinct central or eccentric stem), has much softer, non-woody flesh, larger pores visible to the naked eye, and a much paler brown cap.
-It belongs to a different evolutionary lineage entirely.
-The hymenochaetoid Bay Polypore covered here — Phellinus badius — is always sessile (no stem), always has a woody, perennial bracket, and has fine pores consistent with Hymenochaetaceae.
-If the specimen has a stem, it is the wrong species.
+Here is the mistake I see most often.
+There is a completely different fungus, Picipes badius (it used to be Polyporus badius), that also goes by "bay polypore" in some field guides, and it sits in the family Polyporaceae, nowhere near this one.
+That species is stipitate, meaning it has a real stem, central or off-center, and it has much softer, non-woody flesh, larger pores you can see with the naked eye, and a much paler brown cap.
+It comes from a different evolutionary line altogether.
+The hymenochaetoid Bay Polypore I am describing, Phellinus badius, is always sessile with no stem, always a woody perennial bracket, and has fine pores that fit Hymenochaetaceae.
+The shortcut is blunt: if it has a stem, it is the wrong species.

 Fulvifomes species

 Requires microscopy to separate.
-Several Fulvifomes species have nearly identical hoof-shaped, cracked brown brackets on hardwood and have been synonymized with or misidentified as P. badius historically.
-Key separator: most Fulvifomes have a distinct crust layer on the pileus surface and possess hymenial setae — absent in P. badius.
+Several Fulvifomes throw nearly identical hoof-shaped, cracked brown brackets on hardwood, and historically they have been lumped with or mistaken for P. badius.
+Your best separator: most Fulvifomes carry a distinct crust layer on the cap surface and do have hymenial setae, which P. badius flatly lacks.

 Other Phellinus s.l. / Phellinotus spp.